aftabdivan/Mosha-Travel/README.md

 - Webpack

 ## Live Demo
-- Click [here](https://shaqdeff.github.io/KomiKult/) to view the live demo.
+- Click [here](https://aftabdivan.github.io/Mosha-Travel/) to view the live demo.

-## Presentation Video
-- Here's a [video](https://www.loom.com/share/af0372bbe7704093b08f1c9e4006bc1c) presenting the project in more detail.

 ## Getting Started
 To get a local copy up and running follow these simple steps.